puppetlabs/ref_arch_setup/README.md

 [Install Bolt](https://puppet.com/docs/bolt/1.x/bolt_installing.html) using the instructions for your platform.

 ## Ruby
-* TODO: can | should | must use bolt version RefArchSetup should be installed using the version of Ruby provided by Bolt.
+RefArchSetup should be installed using the version of Ruby provided by Bolt.
-This eliminates the need to install Ruby but does require specifying the Bolt path when installing RefArchSetup.
+This eliminates the need to install Ruby separately but does require specifying the Bolt path when installing RefArchSetup.

 RefArchSetup can be installed via [RubyGems](https://rubygems.org/gems/ref_arch_setup) or by building the gem locally.